 How Nokia valued complexity over design

-Arnotts thinking that people wanted Shapes to change
+Arnotts thinking that people wanted Shapes to change their recipe

 Coca Cola misreading customer interest in Stevia

 Masters assuming that customers had problems with Bunnings

 When you’re ready, try the Strategyzer Learning Card, a one page tool that distils exactly what you’re trying to test.